arthurdouillard/hugo-website/content/post/normalization.md

 caption = ""
 +++

-Deep Neural Networks (DNNs) are notorious for requiring less features engineering than Machine Learning algorithms.
-For example convolutional networks learn itself the right convolution kernels to apply on the image.
+Deep Neural Networks (DNNs) are notorious for requiring less feature engineering than Machine Learning algorithms.
+For example convolutional networks learn by themselves the right convolution kernels to apply on an image.
 No need of carefully handcrafted kernels.

-However a common point to all kinds of neural networks is the **need to normalize**.
+However a common point to all kinds of neural networks is the **need of normalization**.
 Normalizing is often done on the input, but it can also take place inside the network.
 In this article I'll try to describe what the literature is saying about this.

 This article is not exhaustive but it tries to cover the major algorithms.
-If you feel I miss something important, tell me!
+If you feel I missed something important, tell me!

 ### Normalizing the input

-It is *extremely* common to normalize the input [(lecun-98b)](http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf), especially for computer vision task.
+It is *extremely* common to normalize the input [(lecun-98b)](http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf), especially for computer vision tasks.
 Three normalization schemes are often seen:

 1. Normalizing the pixel values between 0 and 1: